| For the

 climbing up.
 A bit before the ascent, our red trail joined up with a trail

 marked in black.
+The end

 of the ascent is a lookout point with a spectacular view of Masada.
 We really